 But is that the case with Facebook Live Audio?
 No, not really.

-For an hour long stream the post had an organic reach lower than we’d expect from a live video stream, and on average for a website link post.
+For an hour long stream the post had an organic reach lower than you’d expect from a live video stream, and on average for a website link post.
 So it’s not going to break the stats records but still a good way to reach people.

 This is one of the other major measures of a post’s performance on Facebook.